When In-Home Care is the Superior Option to Nursing Homes

 The graying of America combined with the high cost of nursing home care make it necessary for older adults to stay in their own homes.

-Nearly 90 percent of Americans want to stay in their homes as long as possible, per a recent report published by the AARP.
+More than 75% of retired Americans want to stay in their homes as long as possible, according to a report published by the AARP.

 And when aging adults stay in familiar surroundings and close to friends and family, they remain healthier and live longer, according to a study by the University of Michigan.